rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/scenes/scene08-build-quietly-showcase-smart-linkedin-presence-private-github-projects.md

 <!-- _class: slide-content -->
 # 4. 🎬 Summary Talking Head
-We've covered how to refine SonarQube configuration and access settings.
-You now know how to manage external ports, project keys, and commit triggers.
-In the next scene, we'll focus on boosting coverage and fixing failures while packaging with purpose.
+We've covered how to build your professional presence while maintaining privacy.
+You now know how to effectively use LinkedIn and private GitHub projects to showcase your work.
+In the next scene, we'll focus on technical debt and focus, learning how to fix, update, and power on with confidence.

 <!-- _class: lower-third -->
-Scene 11 - Summary
+Scene 08 - Summary

 <!-- _class: right-top -->
 <div class="right-top">